Seldom Seen Slim aka Charles Ferge

 by Lynn Bremner

-Seldom Seen Slim was a unique man who found his peace and solitude in the desert.
+Seldom Seen Slim was an uncommon man who found his peace and solitude in the desert.
 He was a prospector who was always seeking the pot of gold at the end of the rainbow.
-I‘m not sure who coined the name “rainbow chaser,” but that is what Seldom Slim was.
-His focus was his mining claims.
-The comforts afforded by society were not necessary to Slim.
+I‘m not sure who coined the name “rainbow chaser,” but that's what Slim was.
+His focus was his mining claims; the comforts afforded by society were not necessary to him.
 Material wealth was not important to him.
 He just needed enough money to maintain the meager lifestyle of a desert prospector.
 Slim only needed enough to buy food, tobacco for his pipe, water, gas for his car and a few clothing items.

 Slim arrived in Ballarat between 1914 and 1917.
 He moved there before the town became deserted.
 When the last mine was closed and the post office closed in 1917, everyone who lived in Ballarat moved away, except for Slim.
 Ballarat became a ghost town and Slim was the only resident for many years.
 He lived there until he died of cancer in 1968 at the age of 86.
 He was buried at Boothill and his grave is marked with a plaque surrounded by an ornate fence.